shapeshed/shapeshed.com/content/post/unix-du.md

     1716    /home/george/go/src/gopkg.in
     ...

-The output is to show the disk usage for file size in kilobytes in the first column follow by the full path to the file or folder.
+The output show the disk usage in kilobytes in the first column followed by the full path to the file or folder.
 Folders are summaries so include a sum of files and folders within them.

 ## How to view a grand total for a directory